 Athletes with plantar fasciitis are sure to find a snug, painless home for their feet within these shoes.

 Design and Material

 The 990v3 shoes host a resilient upper that is made from suede leather.
 Carven into the upper is window-like openings that expose the inner layer of US-produced, mesh fabric for breathability.

-The soling of 990v3 is made from dual components, with a forefoot of Blown Rubber and supportive pads of Ndurance rubber.
+The soling of this plantar fasciitis tennis shoes are made from dual components, with a forefoot of Blown Rubber and supportive pads of Ndurance rubber.
 The shoe has a sturdy, thick heel for support and responsiveness.
 To maximize shock absorption, the shoe’s midsole has been integrated with ABZORB technology.

 A generous amount of padding lines the shoe’s inner compartments, made from soft mesh textiles.
 The ankle collar is reinforced by two layers of foam with varying densities.

 Structural support and integrity of the shoe are maintained by its roomy foot frame, and for upgraded support, the shoe’s sole declines from heel to foot by a 12mm drop.